nvmcommunity/alchemist-restful-api/README.md

 ### Resource Filtering

-As a core feature of Alchemist Restful API, it focuses on checking whether the filtering that your API client are using are in the defined filterable list or not.
-In addition, it also checks data types, valid filtering operations, which filtering are required, etc.
+Resource Filtering focuses on checking whether the filtering that your API client is using is in the defined filterable list or not.

 ```php
 use Nvmcommunity\Alchemist\RestfulApi\AlchemistRestfulApi;